-Additionally there is a warning label on the side of the instrument panel, visible when the front passenger door is open, or on the passenger's sun visor.
+There is also a warning label on the side of the instrument panel, visible when the front passenger door is open.

-The front airbag system is triggered in the event of an accident of a certain severity.
+The front airbag system is triggered in the event of an accident of a certain severity in the depicted area.
 The ignition must be on.